tolicodes/articles/wip/modern-tdd.md

 There are a few companies that I've worked at, such as [HOVER](http://hover.to) and [Smartly](http://smart.ly), which prioritized testing early on in the process and reduced their technical debt significantly.

 It's difficult to convince management to take on a TDD approach - after all there's no direct revenue tied to tests.
-But there's quite a lot
+But there's quite a business case for doing so:

+1. **Reduce future bugs**: Untested code creates a significant amount of bugs, which take a lot of time and money to eliminate
+2. **

 ## Types of testing
 ### Unit Test